Getting Around

 Aberfoyle

-This charming community is located at the headwaters of Mill Creek, approximately ten kilometres south of the City of Guelph.
-The community was first settled in the 1840s and was named after the village of Aberfoyle in Scotland.
+This charming community is located at the headwaters of Mill Creek, approximately ten kilometers south of the City of Guelph.

 Aikensville

-Beginning with its name, Aikensville’s history has a deep-founded connection with its past and present residents.
-A fact that may be unknown to many is that Aikensville received its name from the Aikens family, members of which still live in Aikensville.
+Aikensville’s history has a deep-founded connection with its residents.
+A fact that may be unknown to many is that Aikensville received its name from the Aikens family.
+Members of which still live in the area today.

 Arkell